sriRacha21/Rutgers-kun/README.md

 - Check understanding of rules by users through `!agree` before letting them into server.

+### TODO LIST FOR V2.1
+- [x] bugfixes involving warn and quote
+- [ ] dm warnings as richembeds, display warnings as richembeds
+- [ ] clear warnings
+- [ ] configurable channels for #audit, #approval, #votes, #botcommands
+- [ ] relate synonyms to command so settings in database with a command turned off also turn off synonyms
+- [ ] make separate user (or some other protection) so !execute can't be abused

 ### TODO LIST FOR V2
 - [x] Implement custom command interaction with database
     - [x] add